Epona: Evidence

-Fernand Benoît found the earliest attestations of a cult of Epona in the Danubian provinces and asserted that she had been introduced in the limes of Gaul by horsemen from the east.
+Fernand Benoît found the earliest attestations of a religion of Epona in the Danubian provinces and asserted that she had been introduced in the limes of Gaul by horsemen from the east.
 That suggestion has not been generally taken up.

 Although the name is Gaulish, dedicatory inscriptions to Epona are in Latin or, rarely, Greek.
 They were made not only by Celts, but also by Germans, Romans, and other inhabitants of the Roman Empire.
 An inscription to Epona from Mainz, Germany, identifies the dedicator as Syrian.

 A long Latin inscription of the first century BC, engraved in a lead sheet and accompanying the sacrifice of a filly and the votive gift of a cauldron, was found in 1887 at Rom, Deux-Sèvres, the Roman Rauranum.
 Olmsted reads the inscription as invoking the goddess with an archaic profusion of epithets: Eponina 'dear little Epona', Atanta 'horse-goddess', Potia 'powerful Mistress' (compare Greek Potnia), Dibonia (Latin, the 'good goddess')", Catona 'of battle', noble and good Vovesia.
 However, Olmsted's interpretation has not been generally accepted by other scholars; Meid interprets the same inscription as an invocation of Dibona in vulgar Greek for aid in a romantic dispute.

 Epona's feast day in the Roman calendar was given as December 18 on a rustic calendar from Guidizzolo, Italy, although this may have been only a local celebration.
 She was incorporated into the imperial cult by being invoked on behalf of the Emperor, as Epona Augusta or Epona Regina.

 The supposed autonomy of Celtic civilization in Gaul suffered a further setback with Fernand Benoît's study of the funereal symbolism of the horseman with the serpent-tailed ("anguiforme") daemon, which he established as a theme of victory over death, and Epona; both he found to be late manifestations of Mediterranean-influenced symbolism, which had reached Gaul through contacts with Etruria and Magna Graecia.
 Benoît compared the rider with most of the riders imaged around the Mediterranean shores.

 Perceptions of native Celtic goddesses had changed under Roman hegemony: only the names remained the same.
-As Gaul was Romanized under the early Empire, Epona’s sovereign role evolved into a protector of cavalry.
+As Gaul was Romanized under the early Empire, Epona's sovereign role evolved into a protector of cavalry.
 The cult of Epona was spread over much of the Roman Empire by the auxiliary cavalry, alae, especially the Imperial Horse Guard or equites singulares augustii recruited from Gaul, Lower Germany, and Pannonia.
 A series of their dedications to Epona and other Celtic, Roman, and German deities was found in Rome, at the Lateran.
 Her cult is said to have been "widespread also in Carinthia and Styria".